 This housed the Holy Roman Emperor Charles V after the conquest of the city from the Moors, and now houses two museums and a conference and exhibition hall.

-By the way, Oasis Backpackers Hostel was pretty f*cking awesome.
+Oasis Backpackers Hostel was pretty f*cking awesome.
 Good facilities, great character, chilled out staff and an unbeatable location.

 I did nothing else that day apart from chilling out with the boys on the hostel roof, plugging in my iPhone into the roof's speakers, and listening to the music.
 This was only interrupted by an ill-fated and final walk through town for Kelley to find some souvenirs.